axanthos/orange3-textable-prototypes/doc/widgets/Swiss_Law.rst

 .. figure:: doc/widgets/figures/SwissLaw3.png
     :align: center
     :scale: 50 %
-    :alt: Interface of the Lyrics Genius widget
+    :alt: Interface of the Swiss Law widget

-    Figure 1: **Lyrics Genius** widget interface.
+    Figure 1: **Swiss Law** widget interface.

-The **SwissLaw** widget simply lets the user make a search on the https://www.fedlex.admin.ch/ website from a list of the 20 most consulted legal documents.
+The **Swiss Law** widget simply lets the user make a search on the https://www.fedlex.admin.ch/ website from a list of the 20 most consulted legal documents.

 The **Select Law Document** section allows the user to choose a law document, a segmentation and a language.